How we investigate a noise complaint

-A letter will be sent to the address advising them that a complaint has been received and asking them to take any necessary steps to prevent the nuisance.
-Hopefully this letter will make the person aware that their actions are having an effect on someone else and the problem will be solved.
-The letter also advises that officers will be monitoring as part of their investigation.
+A letter will be sent to the address complained of advising them that a complaint has been received and asking them to take any necessary steps to prevent the nuisance.
+Hopefully this letter will resolve the problem.
+The letter also advises that officers may monitor as part of an investigation.

-The reporter’s identity and the dates of any monitoring will not be discussed with the person or persons being complained about at this stage.
-On receipt of the completed diary sheets an officer may either want to install noise recording equipment or carry out monitoring visits to the area for the purpose of substantiating your complaint.
+The reporter’s identity and the dates of any monitoring will not be discussed with the person being complained about at this stage.
+On receipt of the completed diary sheets an officer may install noise recording equipment and/or carry out monitoring visits to substantiate the complaint.

 Recording equipment

-There is usually a waiting list for the deployment of noise recording equipment and officers will prioritise accordingly.
-When available, the noise recording equipment will be left at the reporter’s property for a period of around 7 – 14 days.
-It is important to note that equipment must be inside a dwelling and in a habitable room such as a main bedroom or living room.
-The reporter will need to activate the recording equipment as and when the noise nuisance occurs by pressing a button.
-It is important that any instruction given by the officer is adhered to so that any evidence collected is not jeopardised or corrupted.
+There is usually a waiting list for the noise recording equipment and officers will prioritise accordingly.
+When available, the noise recording equipment will be left at the reporter’s property for a period of around seven to ten days.
+The equipment must be installed in a habitable room such as a bedroom or living room.
+It needs to stay plugged in and the reporter will need to activate the recording equipment when the noise occurs.

 Visits

-Where necessary, Officer visits will usually undertake a maximum of three visits in order to witness the nuisance as it is occurring.
-If after the three visits no noise nuisance has been established, the officer will close the case.
+Officers will usually undertake a maximum of three visits to witness the nuisance at times when it is most likely to be occurring.
+If no noise nuisance has been established, the officer will close the case.

 Enforcement

-If at any stage you are not happy with the council’s findings, you can take your own action under Section 82 of the Environmental Protection Act 1990.
-You need to complain direct to the Magistrate’s Court and you must give three clear days written notice, to the persons who you allege are causing you nuisance, of your intention to go before the Magistrate.
-This is required by law.
+If the Council cannot assist, you can take your own action under Section 82 of the Environmental Protection Act 1990.
+You need to complain directly to the Magistrate’s Court, and it is a requirement to give three clear days written notice to the persons who you allege are causing you nuisance of your intention to go before the Magistrate.

 You will need to convince the Magistrate that the noise you are complaining of is a Statutory Nuisance.
 In this regard you should refer to the noise records you have kept, the attempts you have made to deal with the nuisance, include any direct attempts you have made with the occupiers of the property concerned, as well as any contacts with this office or the police.